matfin/personal-website/ROADMAP.md

 - use Redux Saga
 - use Storybook for component rendering/documentation
 - production bundling and CI flow
-- error boundary for better error handlind
+- error boundary for better error handling
 - animated UI to communicate flow effectively to the user